bpptkg/tlr/README.md

 ## Overview

 `tlr` is a package that act as a service for VOGAMOS (Volcanic Gas Monitoring System) data acquisition.
-It listen for data from telnet server, parse the data, and store it to the database server.
+It listens for data from telnet server, parse the data, and store it to the database server.

 ## Deployment Guide